 The recent visits of Indian Vice-President Hamid Ansari and Japanese Prime Minister Shinzo Abe to Vietnam are signs of a growing convergence of concerns that these countries have about China.
-China’s rapid military modernization and its assertiveness in the last few years on various territorial disputes have belied the hope that China’s regional and global economic integration would also ensure a more peaceful China.
+But no strategic grouping can be sustainable without also developing linkages at multiple levels.

 Can India and China learn to cooperate in other fields following in the path of their oil companies?
 Or are the travails of their oil companies an indicator of the difficulties ahead in Sino-Indian relations?

 The Asian century might not be so much about China and India as their neighbours who get these giants to behave themselves.

 If “much of the history of the 21st century will be written in Asia”, then New Delhi will need to find the energy and resources to focus not just on its troubled western frontiers but also on its sprawling and diverse eastern neighbourhood.